 With the smell of incense everywhere and less tourists, it’s perfect.

-The Great Wall of China Day Trip From Beijing
+Day Trip To Great Wall From Beijing

 There are quite a few areas you can go.
 Some are almost devoid of other tourists and situated in areas that hardly get visited, whereas other spots are swarming in tour groups helped up to the top by a cable car.